47th (1/2nd London) Division: First World War

 Drivers from CCXXXV Brigade RFA water their horses near Flesquières 24 November 1917 during the Battle of Cambrai.

 The 2nd London Division was designated the 47th Division in 1915, during the Great War, and referred to as the "1/2nd London Division" after the raising of the second-line 60th (2/2nd London) Division.

-After undergoing a period of training, the division was sent to France in March 1915, the second complete Territorial division [after the 46th (North Midland) Division] to enter the fighting, to do so, and served on the Western Front for the duration of the war.
+After undergoing a period of training, the division was sent to France in March 1915, the second complete Territorial division (after the 46th (North Midland) Division) to enter the fighting, to do so, and served on the Western Front for the duration of the war.

 Daylight patrol of the 18th Battalion, London Regiment (London Irish Rifles) entering Albert, France, 6 August 1918.
 Of the patrol of seven, one was killed and three were wounded.

 In early 1916 the division was part of IV Corps (Lieutenant General Sir Henry Wilson).
-Wilson was not impressed by Charles Barter, the divisional general officer commanding (GOC), and at the end of March 1916 he and his superior, General Sir Charles Monro (GOC First Army and a former GOC of the 2nd London Division), discussed getting rid of him, but could not come up with a reason for doing so; Barter survived until he was relieved during the Battle of the Somme later in the year and replaced by Major General G. F. Gorringe.
+Wilson was not impressed by Charles Barter, the 47th's divisional general officer commanding (GOC), and at the end of March 1916 he and his superior, General Sir Charles Monro (GOC First Army and a former GOC of the 2nd London Division), discussed getting rid of him, but could not come up with a reason for doing so; Barter survived until he was relieved during the Battle of the Somme later in the year and replaced by Major General G. F. Gorringe.

 The march past of the 47th Division in the Grande Place, 28 October 1918.

 The 47th Division conducted effective mining operations against Vimy Ridge on 3 and 15 May 1916, but a German attack on the evening of Sunday 21 May moved forward 800 yd, capturing 1000 yd of the British front line, and the division performed badly during a counter-attack on 23 May.
 The 47th Division conducted a carefully planned battalion raid on the night of 27/28 June, claiming to have killed 300–600 Germans for only 13 British casualties.

-In the final stages of the war the division's GSO1 (chief of staff) was the thirty-year old Lieutenant Colonel Bernard Montgomery.

 The division fought in the Battle of Aubers Ridge, the Battle of Festubert, the Battle of Loos, the 1 July 1916 Battle of the Somme, including the Battle of Flers-Courcelette and the capture of High Wood.

-After mid-1916 battles included the Battle of Le Transloy, the Battle of Messines, and the Battle of Cambrai.
+After mid-1916 battles included the Battle of Le Transloy, the Battle of Messines, and the Battle of Cambrai, both of which took place in 1917.

+In the final stages of the war, during the Hundred Days Offensive, the division's GSO1 (or chief of staff) was the thirty-year old Lieutenant Colonel Bernard Montgomery, who later rose to become a field marshal in the next world war over twenty years later l.